sallon88/codeigniter-base-model/README.md

     SELECT * FROM comments WHERE post_id = $post->id

-To change this, use the `primary_key` value when configuring:
+To change this, use the `foreign_key` value when configuring:

     class Post_model extends MY_Model
     {